ACanalejo/politicalculture_unilu2025/README.md

 - Alesina, A., Giuliano, P., & Nunn, N. (2013).
 On the origins of gender roles: Women and the plough.
 The Quarterly Journal of Economics, 128(2), 469–530.

 - Axelrod, R. (1986).
 An Evolutionary Approach to Norms.
 American Political Science Review, 80(4), 1095–1111. https://doi.org/10.2307/1960858

+- Axelrod, R. (1997).
+The dissemination of culture: A model with local convergence and global polarization.
+Journal of Conflict Resolution, 41(2), 203–226.

 - Bisin, A., & Verdier, T. (2011).
 The Economics of Cultural Transmission and Socialization.
 In J. Benhabib, A. Bisin, & M. O. Jackson (Eds.), Handbook of Social Economics (Vol. 1, pp. 339–416).
 North-Holland. https://doi.org/10.1016/B978-0-444-53187-2.00009-7